ABRG-Models/morphologica/README.md

 ## Credits

 Authorship of morphologica code is given in each file.
+Copyright in the software is owned by the authors.

+morphologica is made possible by a number of third party projects whose source code is included in this repository.
+These include [nlohmann::json](https://github.com/nlohmann/json), [rapidxml](http://rapidxml.sourceforge.net/) and [incbin](https://github.com/graphitemaster/incbin).
+Thanks to the authors of these projects!

-Copyright in the software is owned by the authors. morphologica is distributed under the terms of the Apache License, version 2 (see [LICENSE.txt](https://github.com/ABRG-Models/morphologica/blob/main/LICENSE.txt)).
+morphologica is distributed under the terms of the Apache License, version 2 (see [LICENSE.txt](https://github.com/ABRG-Models/morphologica/blob/main/LICENSE.txt)).